Influence flower visualizes citation influences among academic entities, including papers, authors, institutions, and research topics.

 Data source and profile

-The current influence statistics are computed from Microsoft Academic Graph (MAG) containing scientific publication records, citation relationships, as well as authors, institutions, journals, conferences, and fields of study.
-The current influencemap is based on the last available MAG graph snapshot from 2021-12-06.
-In a nutshell, the whole dataset contains:
+The current influence statistics are computed using the OpenAlex dataset, which contains comprehensive scientific publication records, citation relationships, as well as metadata about authors, institutions, journals, conferences, and fields of study.
+The current InfluenceMap is based on the OpenAlex 2023-08-18 release, replacing the previously used Microsoft Academic Graph (MAG), which was retired in December 2021.

-• 281 million author IDs and 27 thousand institutions identified by MAG.
+• 92 million authors and 102 thousand institutions identified by OpenAlex.

-• 292 top-level academic research fields labeled by MAG, such as "labour economics" and "algorithms".
+• 65 thousand concepts (fields of study), such as "labour economics" and "algorithms".

 The influencemap project is supported by ANU College of Engineering and Computer Science, and ACM SIGMM.
 We thank Microsoft, Semantic Scholar and OpenAlex for sharing the Academic Graph data, and NECTAR for providing computing infrastructure.